HOW MUCH IS TUITION?

 DO YOU PROVIDE SNACKS?
 OR LUNCH?

-Snacks are provided by the co-oping parent each day.
-We do not provide lunch.
+The Overlee day does not currently include a snack time.
 Children who are signed up for lunch bunch bring their own lunch.
 Teachers will sit with the children during lunch to encourage eating.

 MY CHILD HAS NUT ALLERGIES.
 HOW DOES OVERLEE ATTEND TO SUCH NEEDS?